smittytone/HT16K33-Python/README.md

 You can then instantiate the driver object.
 This requires a **configured** I2C bus object.

-You will need at least one display driver file, eg. `ht16k33segmentgen.py` and `ht16k33.py` in your project folder.
+You will need at least one display driver file, e.g., `ht16k33segmentgen.py` and `ht16k33.py` in your project folder.

 ## Install the Drivers ##